By Jessy Lee Saas BA ‘20, former Arts Peer Advisor

 Prepare a course plan

-When I came to UBC, I didn’t know how to build a worklist, so I planned my entire year on a piece of paper.
-It was nothing fancy, but I started planning weeks in advance.
-So, if you haven’t thought about your course plan for your first year in UBC Arts yet, get started soon.
-Advance preparation will help you feel confident leading up to your registration.
+When I came to UBC, I didn’t know how to build a saved schedule, so I planned my entire year on a piece of paper.
+It wasn’t anything fancy, but starting early helped me feel more in control.

 Changing your course plan

-Don’t worry if you’re not sure if your course plan is perfect for you — you’ll be able to change your registration choices anytime before the add/drop deadline.
-Try your best to choose courses that will interest you, but know that you’ll have about two weeks at the beginning of the term to try out your courses and make changes to your registration.
+Don’t worry if you’re not sure whether your course plan is perfect for you — you’ll be able to change your registration choices anytime before the add/drop deadline.
+Try your best to choose courses that interest you, but know that you’ll have about two weeks at the start of term to try things out and adjust if needed.

 Your major

-The road to my major was filled with countless speed bumps and detours.
-I entered first year convinced that I wanted to double major in creative writing and political science.
-However, after my first term, I changed my mind to focus on English and political science.
-By the start of second year, I dropped all my political science courses and focused on English.
-By the following summer, I finally settled on a history major and a creative writing minor, and I have never been happier!
+The road to my major had plenty of speed bumps and detours.
+I started my first year convinced that I’d double major in Creative Writing and Political Science.
+After my first term, I switched to English and Political Science.
+Then, I dropped Poli Sci entirely.
+By the following summer, I had landed on a History major and a Creative Writing minor, and I’m so happy I did!

-Plan for the major you think you might enjoy and be open-minded if plans change.
-Many students declare or apply for their major in their second year.
-I declared late because I needed more time to explore my curiosities and find the right major.
-This turned out to be okay — the important thing is to explore topics in your first and second years to find a major you are passionate about, even if you don’t know what that is yet!
+Plan for the major you think you might enjoy, and be open-minded if your plans change, or your interests shift.
+Many students apply for or declare their major in their second year.
+I declared late because I needed more time to explore my interests and that turned out to be just right for me.
+Don’t worry if you don’t have it all figured out— the important thing is to explore different topics in your first and second years to find a major you are passionate about, even if you don’t know what that is yet!

 Registration support

-Each year before registration, Arts Academic Advising offers registration tutorials.
-During these online workshops, advisors and peer advisors walk you through understanding transfer credits, creating worklists, choosing courses, registering for classes, and knowing what to expect after registration.
+Register for an online workshop, or join drop-in advising to talk to an advisor.
+They can walk you through understanding transfer credits, creating saved schedules, choosing courses, registering for classes, and knowing what to expect after registration.